BetonQuest/BetonQuest/docs/Documentation/Packages-&-Templates.md

 icon: material/folder-open
 ---
 All quests you create are organized into packages.
 A single package can contain one or multiple quests - it's up to your liking. **It is very important to have a good understand of packages.
-Read this section carefully.**
+Read this page carefully.**

 ## Structure